-Researchers are welcome to use digital cameras to photographs collection material that do not have reproduction restrictions.
-If using a digital camera, please be sure to check that you have permission from unit staff and that your camera is set to silent mode with no flash.
+Researchers are welcome to photograph collection material that do not have reproduction restrictions.
+Archival unit staff will help determine if materials have any restrictions.
+Camera/phone must be set to silent mode with no flash.

-If you wish to have a photocopy or scan made of collection material, low-resolution digital scanning and photocopy services may be available.
-Please contact ASC unit staff for help placing a photocopy or scanning order and information regarding reproduction fees.
+If you wish to have a photocopy/scan made of collection material, low-resolution digital scanning/photocopy services may be available.
+Please contact ASC unit staff for help placing a photocopy/scanning order and information regarding reproduction fees.

 Orders for high resolution, publication quality scans are placed through the appropriate Archives and Special Collections unit.
 High resolution scans are produced by Digital Library Services for a fee.

 Some collection material may be restricted and not available for reproduction.

 Possible restrictions on reproduction include:

 - When reproduction would damage items that are too fragile.